GrandDynamo/dataprocessing/README.md

 ## Roadmap for future releases
 ### Todo List
 #### -Bugs

-- Empty values (in XML) nodes can be send to user when column does not exist.
+- [ ] Empty values (in XML) nodes can be send to user when column does not exist.
-- When using GET with invalid ID it returns code 400.
-- When posting without body.
+- [ ] When posting without body.
 Errors appear with status code 500.
+- [x] <strike>Routing class sends to many variables so the routing breaks when you have multiple variavles inside your URL path.</strike>
-- Empty strings reaches database and queries.
+- [ ] Empty strings reaches database and queries.

 #### -Features

-- Content-type negotiation.
+- [ ] Content-type negotiation.
-- Option to make it possible for queries to insert into database with key value pairs Now you can only insert with order.
+- [ ] Option to make it possible for queries to insert into database with key value pairs Now you can only insert with order.
 Need to somehow get key names into Mysql class.
-- XML/JSON data switch on website.
-(It already accepts both)
+- [x] <strike>XML/JSON data switch on website.
+(It already accepts both)</strike>

 ## Authors

 * **Tim Gels** - *Initial work* - [GitHub](https://github.com/GrandDynamo/)